cbig/zonator/README.md

 Functions and classes found in `zonator` can be useful for following stages of running a Zonation analysis.

-1. Setting up a Zonation project and pre-processing files.
+1. Setting up a Zonation project and pre-processing files ([examples](http://cbig.github.io/zonator/vignettes/zonator-project.html)).
 1. Running Zonation.
-1. Post-processing (task such as results analysis and comparison, plotting etc).
+1. Post-processing, results analysis and comparison, and plotting ([examples](http://cbig.github.io/zonator/vignettes/zonator-results.html)).

 ## Installation